 open/close all folders

-- Fate Apocrypha originally had Saint George amongst the summoned heroes (he was later cut), who had taken a liking to modern cameras.
+- Fate/Apocrypha originally had Saint George amongst the summoned heroes (he was later cut), who had taken a liking to modern cameras.
+This was later reinstated into his character when he appeared in Fate/Grand Order.

 - Kazumi Asakura of Mahou Sensei Negima! likes to use her Wacky Class' antics to her advantage whenever she can, or otherwise obsessing in some way about Going for the Big Scoop.
 Her class panics when being attacked by a ghost?
 She pulls out her camera immediately.